Rethinking the Win Ratio: A Causal Framework for Hierarchical Outcome Analysis: Matching Strategies for Win Ratio estimation

-Finally, we conclude this section with \Cref{rem:strata}: forming risk strata may be an interesting strategy, that lies in-between the two extreme choices $\cC_\mathrm{Tot}$ and $\cC_\mathrm{NN}$ for pairing sets.
+As formalized in \Cref{rem:strata}, forming risk strata may be an interesting strategy, that lies in-between the two extreme choices $\cC_\mathrm{Tot}$ and $\cC_\mathrm{NN}$ for pairing sets.
 The causal estimand related to a strata function can also be defined, and we expect results similar to those of \Cref{thm:consistency_WR} to hold.
 We argue that the individual-level causal estimand $\tau_\star$ can in fact be recovered using infinitesimal stratas, further justifying the strength of \Cref{def:win_indiv}.

 \begin{remark}[Win Ratio and comparisons with strata] The following notion of strata could be developed further, as an in-between the extreme cases presented in \Cref{thm:consistency_WR}.
 Let $r:\cX\to\cR$ be a risk strata function, on some metric space $(\cR,d)$.
-Patients with similar risks ($d(r(X_i),r(X_j))$ small) are expected to have similar control and treated behaviors.
-Using this strata, several studies build the following pairs of treated and control patients:
+A classical risk strata function is the \textit{baseline risk} $r(x)=\esp{Y_i(0)|X_i=x}$.
+Using this strata, the following pairs of treated and control patients:

 to obtain the estimator $\hat p_\mathrm{W}$ (\Cref{eq:win_prop}) using these pairs.
 Now, define the $\eps-$strata causal estimand as: